juanitorduz/website_projects/Presentations/pydata_2022/intro_uplift.md

 ![w:550 center](images/cum_gain_percentile.png)

-> - From this plot we see if the treatment has a global positive or negative effect and if they can expect a better gain by targeting part of the population.
+- We can assess whether the treatment has a global positive or negative effect and if one can expect a better gain by targeting part of the population.
-> - We can thus choose the decile that maximizes the gain as the limit of the population to be targeted.
+- We can thus choose the decile that maximizes the gain as the limit of the population to be targeted.